 Here’s where to find the YouTube audio library (and how to use it):

-3. Use the menu tabs to switch between free music, sound effects, and favorite tracks.
-You can also search for music by title, genre, mood, artist name, duration, and attribution requirements.
+4. Use the Browse tab to search for music by title, genre, mood, artist name, duration, and attribution requirements.

 As a creator, you’re allowed to use these tracks and continue monetizing your videos without fear of a copyright claim.